gammalib/gammalib/doc/source/user_manual/modules/app.rst

 application contains a logger, implemented by the ``GLog`` class, which allows message passing to the console and/or a dedicated log file.

+This is a link from the Sphinx to the Doxygen API documentation: :doxy:`GApplication`.

 :ref:`fig_uml_app` present an overview over the C++ classes of the application module and their relations.